firecat53/dockerfiles/php_fpm/README.md

 # Docker PHP-FPM

-This Dockerfile builds the [Docker Library][1] php-fpm image (php:fpm-alpine) with added gd support. `iconv` support is already included in the php:fpm-alpine image and mcrypt is apparently no longer recommended and is not supported by the `docker-php-ext-install` command.
+This Dockerfile builds a php-fpm image with iconv, json, gd and opcache support.
+To add additional PHP modules, add the appropriate [Alpine Linux][1] packages to the Dockerfile before building.
+Error and access logs are written to stdout for consumption by `docker logs`.
+Container runs as user `nobody` so ensure proper permissions are set on files in the data volumes.
+The container is designed to share the network space of the running nginx container so it is not necessary to open any ports on this container.

 ## Build